 - cirrhosis (scarring of the liver, usually due to alcohol)

-- gallstones (cholesterol stones made of hardened fat (lipid) material or pigment stones made of bilirubin)
+- gallstones (cholesterol stones made of hardened fat material or pigment stones made of bilirubin)

 - hepatitis (swelling of the liver that decreases its ability to function)

 - pancreatic cancer

 - blood disorders, such as hemolytic anemia (the rupture or destruction of red blood cells that lead to a decreased amount of red blood cells in the body, which leads to fatigue and weakness)

 - an adverse reaction to or overdose of a medication, such as acetaminophen

 Jaundice is also a frequent occurrence in newborns, especially in babies who are born prematurely.
-An excess of bilirubin may develop in these newborns because their livers haven’t fully developed yet.
+An excess of bilirubin may develop in newborns because their livers haven’t fully developed yet.

 Your doctor will first conduct blood tests to determine the cause of your jaundice.
 A blood test can not only determine the total amount of bilirubin in your body, but it can also help detect indicators of other diseases such as hepatitis.

 Other diagnostic tests may be used, including:

-- liver function tests: a series of blood tests that measure levels of certain proteins and enzymes that the liver produces when it is healthy and when it is damaged
+- liver function tests: a series of blood tests that measure levels of certain proteins and enzymes the liver produces when it’s healthy and when it’s damaged

-- imaging tests: includes abdominal ultrasounds (using high-frequency sound waves to generate images of your internal organs), computed tomography (CT) scan, and/or magnetic resonance imaging (MRI) tests
+- imaging studies: includes abdominal ultrasounds (using high-frequency sound waves to generate images of your internal organs), computed tomography (CT) scan, and/or magnetic resonance imaging (MRI) tests

-- liver biopsies: a small piece of liver tissue is removed for testing and microscopic examination
+- liver biopsies: small samples of liver tissue are removed for testing and microscopic examination

 The severity of jaundice in newborns is generally diagnosed with a blood test.
 A small blood sample is taken by pricking the infant’s toe.
 Your pediatrician will recommend treatment if the results indicate moderate to severe jaundice.

 Again, jaundice itself is not a disease but it’s a symptom of several possible underlying illnesses.
 The type of treatment your doctor recommends for jaundice depends on the underlying cause.
 Mild cases may go away without treatment.
 However, severe cases can eventually damage the brain.
-Your doctor will work at treating the cause of the jaundice, not the symptom itself.
+Your doctor will treat the cause of the jaundice, not the symptom itself.
 Once treatment begins, your yellow skin will likely diminish.

-According to the American Liver Foundation, most jaundice cases in infants resolve within one to two weeks (American Liver Foundation, 2011).
+According to the American Liver Foundation, most jaundice cases in infants resolve within one to two weeks.